 The Jakobs Corporation, which is very retro, very steampunk-ish.
 Aside from making Wild West-ish hunting-quality sniper rifles, semiautomatic rifles high-poweredrevolvers, and shotguns it looks to be in on the colony supply industry, making prefab housing and fuel tanks.
 They also made a small town for the workers employed to make their guns, and control most of the wood production on Pandora.
 Despite being (outwardly) one of the least advanced, they're implied to be Hyperion's biggest rival.

 Tediore, like everyone else here, also makes firearms, including Outrunner artillery.
 Also, instead of reloading these guns, you throw them and they explode, which fits perfectly with the "character" of the company: the weapons are basically "convenience" set: not particularly notable in terms of states, but extremely cheap bordering on disposable, hence why when you're out of ammo, you chuck the gun rather than reloading it normally.
+(One notable example are Tediore's rocket launchers.
+They are also rockets!)

 By Borderlands 2, Atlas and S&S Munitions are out of business.
 In the former's case, Hyperion has taken over the role of the villainous megacorp under the leadership of Corrupt Corporate Executive and douchebag extraordinaire Handsome Jack, who is essentially waging a war against the entire population of Pandora in a hunt for an ancient Vault.
 The latter has since been put out of business by local bandit-made guns, which replicate the S&S gimmick of "more ammo!" at a much cheaper price.